aquilaalba/webclgl/README.md

 - <a href="https://rawgit.com/stormcolor/webclgl/master/demos/gpufor_vectors_output/index.html"> gpufor vector output</a><br />

 <h3>Output datatypes</h3>
-For to change the return precision from 0.0->1.0 by default to -1000.0->1000.0 set the gpufor precision variable
+For to change the return precision from 0.0->1.0 by default to -1000.0->1000.0 set the gpufor precision variable:
 ```js

     gpufor_precision = 1000.0;